roadev/juanroa.me/_drafts/2016-01-18-working-with-swift-at-linux.md

 tags: [swift, swift2, linux, swift linux, apple]
 ---

-Maybe many of you didn't know that Apple has open-sourced its Swift 2 code under the MIT license the past december (2015).
+Maybe many of you didn't know that Apple has open-sourced its Swift 2 code (compiler and core-libraries too) under the MIT license the past december (2015).

 {% highlight ruby %}
 def show